NormDoximity/swift-string-garbler/README.md

                           Path to alternative keys file (defaults to .env) -c, --checksum-path <checksum-path>
+                          Path to variable checksum file -p --prioritize-alternative-keys <Bool>
+                          Allows for prioritization of Alternative Keys before the Runtime Keys.
+When omitted, `false` is assumed.
-                          Path to variable checksum file -h, --help              Show help information.
+  -h, --help              Show help information.
 ```